tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 #### This page is not finished.
 When done it will explain how much more powerful OpenMx is when you label your parameters.
 #### Currently, this is just a very preliminary stub!

+Contrary to popular opinion, labels are [great!](http://www.amazon.com/Origin-Concepts-Oxford-Cognitive-Development).
+Names help us understand the world, and understanding gives meaning to labels.

-Labels are [great](http://www.amazon.com/Origin-Concepts-Oxford-Cognitive-Development).
-In [OpenMx](http://openmx.psyc.virginia.edu), labels are even greater.
-They get their power because, in OpenMx, in addition to having a value, every parameter can have a label.
-That label can be used to control the parameter.
-In OpenMx, if two parameters have the same label, they are forced to have identical states.
-So labels are a tool for setting equating parameters.
+In [OpenMx](http://openmx.psyc.virginia.edu), labels are just as great.
+They get their power because every parameter can have a label, and that label can be used to control the parameter.

+### Equate parameters by label
+A primary use for labels is to equate parameters.
+If parameters have the same label, they are forced to have identical values.
 They are especially powerful for allowing communication across [groups](groups in OpenMx), but also, as we will see here, within groups.

 **Core concept in OpenMx**

-Parameters know three things: Whether they are free, what their current value is, and, critically, what their label is.
+Parameters know three things:
+1. Whether they are free.
+2. What their current value is.
+3. What their label is.

 In this tutorial, we are going to [get](#getLabels) a parameter by it's label.
-We will then [set](#setLabels) a value by label.
+We will then [set](#setLabels) a parameter value by label.
 Finally, we will use a label to [equate](#equate) two parameters.

 For all these examples, we will use our old friend, `m1`, so if you haven't made him, do so now: